ton-community/ton-docs/docs/v3/documentation/smart-contracts/transaction-fees/fees-low-level.md

 ### IHR

-:::tip
+:::info What is IHR?
+[**Instant Hypercube Routing (IHR)**](/v3/documentation/smart-contracts/shards/infinity-sharding-paradigm#messages-and-instant-hypercube-routing-instant-hypercube-routing) is an alternative mechanism for message delivery without intermediate hops between shards.
+To understand why IHR is not currently relevant:

+- **IHR is not implemented** and is not yet fully specified
+- **IHR would only be relevant** when the network has more than 16 shards and not all shards are neighbors to each other
+- **Current network settings forbid splitting deeper than 16 shards**, which means IHR is not relevant in any practical sense

+In the current TON network configuration, all message routing uses standard **Hypercube Routing (HR)**, which can handle message delivery efficiently with the current shard topology.
+The `ihr_fee` field exists in the message structure for future compatibility, but serves no functional purpose today.

-At this moment (November 2024), [IHR](/v3/documentation/smart-contracts/shards/infinity-sharding-paradigm#messages-and-instant-hypercube-routing-instant-hypercube-routing) is not implemented, and if you set the `ihr_fee` to a non-zero value, it will always be added to the message value upon receipt.
+If you set the `ihr_fee` to a non-zero value, it will always be added to the message value upon receipt.
 For now, there are no practical reasons to do this.
 :::

 ### Formula